 When people have spiritual insights they often find that their realizations at first feel counter-intuitive.
-They seem backwards until they see it from another perspective.
-So in a culture obsessed with speed and productivity, it might seem unusual that I would be suggesting that, to get more done, you should consider actually slowing down.
+The same idea seemed backwards until they saw it from their new perspective.
+So in a culture obsessed with speed and productivity it might seem unusual that I would be suggesting that, to get more done, we should consider actually slowing down.

 We all need to pay less attention to what’s going out outside of us and more attention to what’s going on inside of us.
-We need to stop being so busy inside and out, and we need to start being still.
-We need space, openness, and light.
-We don’t need more data, more challenges, more strength.
-We do need more understanding, more rewarding experiences and more flexibility.
+We need to stop being so busy inside and out, and we need to start ‘being still.’

-The answers you’re looking for in life do not need you to achieve more.
-You don’t need to climb anything.
-You don’t need to earn, strive or gain.
-You need to relax into knowing.
-You need to simply Be.
-As the Zen poet Dogan said, “If you cannot find truth right where you are, where else do you expect to find it?”
+The Zen poet Dogan said, “If you cannot find truth right where you are, where else do you expect to find it?”

 This video is only two minutes and thirty-seven seconds long.
 Strangely, even the sound is valuable.
-Like the photo of the pig a blanket, it has no purpose, no aim and no point.
-It simply Is.
+Like the photo of the pig a blanket, this video intended no purpose, no aim and no point.
+It simply is.
 And that simple status is what makes it so profoundly beautiful.
-Enjoy: